 In late 2018, the M5 was replaced by the M6, and the M7 was replaced by the M8.

 So now you have the entry level M3, the mid-range M6 and M8 and the top of the line Max Total.

 The mid-range M6 is a very good machine, and probably the best choice of the four for the price and what it offers.

 You get up to 16 resistance levels, twice the amount you get on the base M3 model.

 You also get 9 workout programs: Steady Pace, Power Interval, Calorie Goal, Fat Burn, Fitness Test, Calorie Burn, Stairs and Manual, as well as the heavily touted Max 14 Minute Interval Program, found on all three models.

 You also get a free wireless heart rate chest strap for more accurate readings, upgraded grips and pedals, a backlit LCD, media shelf and 2 user profiles.

-The Max Trainer M6 (like the uplevel M8) comes with Bluetooth syncing capability through the new Max Intelligence Platform, which means you can track your workouts, share your results and set performance goals, available for both Mac and Android operating systems.
+The Max Trainer M6 (like the uplevel M8 and Max Total) comes with Bluetooth syncing capability through the new Bowflex JRNY Platform, which means you can track your workouts, share your results and set performance goals, available for both Mac and Android operating systems.

-Early reviews on the new M8 model have been positive, although the jury is still out as to whether or not it is worth the additional $600 price tag.
+Reviews on the newer M8 model have been positive, although the jury is still out as to whether or not it is worth the additional $600 price tag.